 Q. If IKEA is successful obtaining city approvals, how long will it take to open once construction begins?
 It could take approximately 15-18 months to open the store once construction has begun.

 Q. When could the proposed IKEA Dublin be open?
-While an exact store opening date has not yet been determined and the city approval process has only just begun, we would hope to open IKEA Dublin in Summer 2020.
+While an exact store opening date has not yet been determined and the city approval process has only just begun, we would hope to open IKEA Dublin in late 2020.

 Q. What would be the hours of operation for the proposed IKEA Dublin?
 The proposed hours for an IKEA Dublin would be 10am – 9pm, Monday through Saturday, and 10am – 8pm on Sunday.